 10. Duties and Authority of Vice-President

-The Vice-President shall perform such duties and have such authority as from timeto-
+The Vice-President shall perform such duties and have such authority as from time-to-

 time may be delegated to him/her by the President or by the Board.
 In the event of the